DFC-OpenSource/ox-ctrl/README.md

 LIMITATIONS:
 ```
 OX DOES NOT HAVE A FTL FOR STANDARD BLOCK DEVICES, BUT IT HAS THE CAPABILITIES FOR IT.
 FOR NOW OX WORKS AS OPEN-CHANNEL CONTROLLER.
-OX HAS BEEN DESIGNED TO SUPPORT SEVERAL FTL IMPLEMENTATIONS IN A STANDARD INTERFACE.
+OX HAS BEEN DESIGNED TO SUPPORT SEVERAL FTL IMPLEMENTATIONS.
-IT IS FUTURE WORK.
 YOU ARE WELCOME TO CONTRIBUTE.
 ```

 This controller supports the FPGA 3.01.00.